LucasDelfino92/morrowindsharp/mw++.md

   - Only install the **Remiros' Groundcover** main file.
   - MO2 will install this mod as a BAIN package.
 Only tick **00 Core** and **04b Thicker Grass** and click **OK**.
   - Deactivate all of the mod's plugins. **Do not hide or delete them: they are meant to be activated when generating Distant Land *only*.**
+  - Also install [**Remiros' Groundcover Shaders - Landbias Fix**](https://cdn.discordapp.com/attachments/381217735306248192/769808563296010300/Remiros_Groundcover_Shaders__Landbias_Fix.7z), which will solve a very ugly problem with grass pop up if you have installed the shaders on the **Setup** page.
 - [**Signposts Retextured**](https://www.nexusmods.com/morrowind/mods/42126?) by PeterBitt
 Makes road signs legible.
 Uses higher quality vanilla-friendly textures.
   - Install only one of the main files.